salkuadrat/lucifer/README.md

 app.use(security());
 ```

-[Read here](https://infosec.mozilla.org/guidelines/web_security.html) to learn more about web security.
+[Read here](https://infosec.mozilla.org/guidelines/web_security.html) to learn more about the intricacies of web security.

 ## Error Handling

-Lucifer automatically handle the errors that occured in your application.
-However, you can set your own error handling with `app.on()`
+Lucifer will automatically handle the errors that occured in your application.

+However, you may set your own error handling using `app.on()`

 ```dart
 final app = App();